 We have a large array of specialist usability skills but a lot of what we do is borne from good old common sense.
 We know what we need to do, how to do it and when to do it and we can explain it to you in a way that you will understand.

 We ask a lot of questions about your business, your audience and your industry.
-We're not navel gazers and we don't do it for the sake of it; we do it so that we can get under the skin of your business and make well-informed decisions.
+We're not navel gazers and we don't do it for the sake of it; we do it so that we can get under the skin of your business and help you make well-informed decisions.

 Working with your mum has given clarity to my website planning and helped me to fully engage a diverse range of stakeholders in the process.